UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

 In many cases, some of our collection items will have :code:`shelfLocator` information.
 This shares where a physical copy of the resource is shelved.
-This information may not currently be accurate and can found via Special Collections’ finding aids.
+This information may not currently be accurate and can be found via Special Collections’ finding aids.

 Justification
 ^^^^^^^^^^^^^

-Because our records in MODS records may not be accurate and this information is located elsewhere, and perhaps more accurate, we will drop this information when :code:`shelfLocator` is used in conjunction with our repositories.
+Because our MODS records may not be accurate and this information is located elsewhere, and perhaps more accurately, we will drop this information when :code:`shelfLocator` is used in conjunction with our repositories.

 XPath
 ^^^^^